ritza-co/fusionauth-quickstart-springboot-web/README.md

 ### Further Information

-Visit https://fusionauth.io/quickstarts/quickstart-springboot-web for a step by step guide on how to build this Rails app integrated with FusionAuth by scratch.
+Visit https://fusionauth.io/quickstarts/quickstart-springboot-web for a step-by-step guide on how to build this Rails app integrated with FusionAuth by scratch.

 ### Troubleshooting